 Line a couple baking sheets with a few layers of paper towels.
 Carefully place the doughnuts into the hot oil, 3 to 5 at a time and cook until golden brown, about 50 seconds per side.
 If you're making doughnut holes, fry 6 to 12 at a time, about 50 seconds per side.
 A slotted spatula or skimmer works well to lower the doughnuts in, flip them and take them out when they're ready.
 After cookings, transfer the cooked doughnuts to the baking sheet.
 Continue to cook the remaining doughnuts, returning the fat to 375F (191C) between fryings.

 While the doughnuts are cooling, prepare your topping, if using.
 If you're using the Glaze Topping, whisk together the confectioners sugar and apple cider vinegar in a small bowl until smooth.
 If you're using the Cinnamon Sugar topping or Caramel Cinnamon Sugar topping, whisk the ingredients together in a bowl until combined.
 Coat the doughnuts in the topping and serve.
 They're best eaten as soon as they've cooled but they will keep in an airtight container at room temperature for up to 3 days.
-Makes about 14 Apple Cider Doughnuts.
+This recipe makes about 14 Vegan Apple Cider Doughnuts.